Miet Smet

-Miet Smet (born 5 April 1943) is a Belgian politician for the Christian Democratic and Flemish party (CD&V).
+Miet Smet (5 April 1943 – 19 December 2024) was a Belgian politician for the Christian Democratic and Flemish party (CD&V).

 Career

 In 1988, Smet became the president of the European Centre for Workers' Questions, a position which she held till 1995.

 Career in national politics

 Smet was the founder (1973), and first president (until 1982) of the Christian People's Party political women's organisation, Vrouw en Maatschappij (Woman and Society).

 She was elected to the Belgian Chamber of People's Representatives in 1978.
 In 1985, she became State Secretary of Environmental Affairs, and negotiated an Equal Opportunities portfolio.
 While Smet's competencies cover all aspects of social emancipation, she focused on violence against women, women's economic position and their participation in decision-making.
-When Miet Smet became Minister of Labour and Employment in 1991, she kept the Equal Opportunities portfolio.
+When Smet became Minister of Labour and Employment in 1991, she kept the Equal Opportunities portfolio.

 Member of the European Parliament

 When she was offered first place in the CD&V list for the European elections in 1999 instead of Wilfried Martens, Martens, at the instigation of then-wife Ilse Schouteden, refused to run at all.

 Miet Smet was a Member of the European Parliament from 1999 to 2004.

-She became a Minister of State in 2002, and has been a member of the Flemish Parliament since 2004, and a Belgian senator since 2007.
+She became a Minister of State in 2002, and has been a member of the Flemish Parliament from 2004 to 2009, and a Belgian senator between 2007 and 2010.

 In 2009, Smet was elected president of the Association of European Parliamentarians with Africa (AWEPA), taking over from former president Dr. Jan Nico Scholten.